Overthrow of the Roman monarchy: Inconsistencies

 The details aside, the traditional account supports the abolition of the monarchy c.
 505 BC and the creation of a nascent republic.
-Not all modern scholars, however, accept a revolutionary new government as emerging so dramatically, viewing "the transition to republican government as a process rather than a single event, in which the powers of the kings were gradually eroded... onto which later historians imposed a shorter time-frame and dramatic personal narrative".
+Not all modern scholars, however, accept a revolutionary new government as emerging so dramatically, and instead suggest that the kingship faded away into the attested and largely ceremonial rex sacrorum over decades, which the Roman republican historians compressed into a single dramatic event.

 Modern theories

 There are many different theories about what happened at the start of the republic.
 The evidence is sufficiently sparse that many stories can be plausibly put forth.
 Modern views range from a semi-traditional account accepting the general facts of Roman tradition to hyper-critical accounts which argue that basically all of Rome's early history are the result of "artificial numerological exercises" and almost pure invention from association with other historical events.